Skip to content

 • X-rays/scans

-• A list of current medications (including prescription, non-prescription or alternative medicines)
+• A list of current medications (including prescription, non-prescription and any alternative medicines)

 • Medication (including travel sickness pills, if necessary)